fuse-box/fuse-box/docs/builtin-plugins.md

     ]
 ]
 ```
-* It will create an according file, ./main.scss becomes build/main.css (your outFile folder + project path)
+* It will create an according file, ./main.scss becomes build/main.css (your [outFile](#out-file) folder + project path)
 * It sourcemaps attached it will create main.css.map and it will do mappping too
 * It will automatically append filename to the head

 Check how it works [here](https://github.com/fuse-box/angular2-example)

+> Note - we are still working on the CSS plugins.
+Be patient.
+Customisations are coming soon.

 ## Less Plugin
 Install less first.